 This is a methods course that trains students to think and write like a comparativist.
 Where CWL 120 is an introduction to World Literature as methodology, CWL 220 builds on that foundation by situating world literatures within the broader discipline of Comparative Literature.
 This is a theoretically-focused course that integrates the study of literary texts with the founding and dominant theoretical movements of the 20th century.
 Building upon the close reading skills that students will have developed in their first-year core course, students will learn specific strategies of reading literature, including contrapuntal reading, distant reading, and surface reading.
 Course readings may include Kalidasa’s “Shakuntala, Virginia Woolf’s “Mrs. Dalloway,” Jorge Luis Borges’s “Labyrinths,” Sophocles’ “Antigone” and Kamila Shamsie’s “Home Fire”.
 The theme and texts taught in the course will vary each year and students are encouraged to contact the course instructor to find out the specific reading list for a given year.
 This counts toward the core course requirement for the concentration.
 Permission of instructor required.This course paired with any CWL course counts towards the Humanities diversification requirement.
 These courses must be taken at Kenyon.
 Prerequisite: CWL 120 or select, cross-listed sections of ENGL 103/104 or MLL 100- or 200-level courses (in translation) or CLAS 130 or 225.
 Offered every spring.

-This first half of a yearlong course is focused on the self in a broader social context for students who are beginning the study of Spanish or who have had minimal exposure to the language.
+This first half of a yearlong course is focused on the self in a broader social context for students who are beginning the study of Spanish or have had minimal exposure to the language.
 The course offers the equivalent of conventional beginning and intermediate language study.
 The first semester's work comprises an introduction to Spanish as a spoken and written language.
 The work includes practice in understanding and using the spoken language.
 Written exercises and reading materials serve to reinforce communicative skills, build vocabulary and enhance discussion of the individual and community.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-Students enrolled in this course will be automatically added to SPAN 112Y for the spring semester.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+Students enrolled in this course are automatically added to SPAN 112Y for the spring semester.
 No prerequisite.
 Offered every year.

 This second half of a yearlong course is a continuation of SPAN 111Y.
-The second semester consists of and continued study of the fundamentals of Spanish, while incorporating literary and cultural materials to develop techniques of reading, cultural awareness, and mastery of the spoken and written language.
+The second semester consists of continued study of the fundamentals of Spanish, while incorporating literary and cultural materials to develop techniques of reading, cultural awareness and mastery of the spoken and written language.
 The work includes practice in understanding and using the spoken language.
 Written exercises and reading materials serve to reinforce communicative skills, build vocabulary and enhance discussion of the individual and community.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
 Prerequisite: SPAN 111Y or equivalent.
 Offered every year.

 This first half of the yearlong intermediate-level language course is focused on language and culture for students who are interested in developing their ability to speak, read, write and understand Spanish.
 In addition to a comprehensive grammar review, the primary texts chosen for the course serve as a general introduction to Hispanic culture and literature.
-Other materials include short essays, newspaper articles, films, television series and songs, which together will provide a point of departure for discussions on a range of issues.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-Students enrolled in this course will automatically be added to SPAN 214Y for the spring semester.
+Other materials include short essays, newspaper articles, films, television series and songs, which together provide a point of departure for discussions on a range of issues.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+Students enrolled in this course are automatically added to SPAN 214Y for the spring semester.
 Prerequisite: SPAN 111Y-112Y or equivalent.
 Offered every year.

 This second half of the yearlong intermediate-level language course builds on the concepts and skills addressed in the first semester, with a continued focus on language and culture for students who are interested in developing their ability to speak, read, write and understand Spanish.
-Students will be exposed to more complex Spanish grammar, while also expanding their vocabulary in context, using authentic materials similar to those of the first semester (including short novels, stories, essays, newspaper articles, films, television series, and songs).
-Students will produce more advanced analytic and creative writing assignments, and will be asked to actively discuss a range of challenging topics in class with increased proficiency (compared to fall semester).
-Like SPAN 213Y, this course includes required practice sessions with an apprentice teacher (AT), though the days and times for these may be different from the fall semester.
+Students are exposed to more complex Spanish grammar while also expanding their vocabulary in context, using authentic materials similar to those of the first semester (including short novels, stories, essays, newspaper articles, films, television series, and songs).
+Students produce more advanced analytic and creative writing assignments, and are asked to actively discuss a range of challenging topics in class with increased proficiency (compared to fall semester).
+Like SPAN 213Y, this course includes required practice sessions with a teaching assistant, though the days and times for these may be different from the fall semester.
 Prerequisite: SPAN 213Y or equivalent.
 Offered every year.

 This is a foundational survey of Spanish American literature from its pre-Hispanic manifestations to the present.
-The course covers major historical periods and literary movements, including the narrative of discovery and conquest, Renaissance and Baroque poetry, and the literatures of Romanticism, modernism, the avant-gardes, the Boom and postmodernity.
+The course covers major historical periods and literary movements, including the narrative of discovery and conquest; Renaissance and Baroque poetry; and the literatures of Romanticism, modernism, the avant-gardes, the Boom and postmodernity.
 Fundamental concepts of literary theory and techniques of literary analysis are discussed.
 Historical readings, critical essays and films provide the background for textual analysis.
 The course is recommended for Spanish and international studies majors.
-Prerequisite: SPAN 321 or placement exam or permission of instructor.
+Prerequisite: SPAN 321 or equivalent.
 Generally offered every other year.